Olympus E-510 Comparison Review

 The E-510's flash sync speed is 1/180 sec.

 Which battery does the E-510 use?

-The camera gets its power from the BLM-1, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLM-1 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you are interested in seeing how this camera compares to another one, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.